 All new SCC students are required to complete orientation programming prior to enrolling at Southwestern Community College.
-Orientation sessions are available in person at the Macon and Jackson campuses, as well as online.
+Orientation sessions are available in person on the Jackson Campus, as well as online.
+There is a Welcome to the Macon Campus hosted each semester at the Groves Center Building for students attending the Macon Campus.
 Please refer to the Student Resources section of this handbook for more information regarding orientation at SCC.